Clark in Randolph County, Missouri — The American Midwest (Upper Plains)

 Location.
 39° 16.843′ N, 92° 20.584′ W. Marker is in Clark, Missouri, in Randolph County.
-Marker is on Main Street east of Hubbard Street, on the left when traveling east.
+Memorial is on Main Street east of Hubbard Street, on the left when traveling east.
+Marker is located on the grounds of Sayre Memorial Park, near the southwest corner, by the sidewalk.
 Touch for map.
-Marker is located on the grounds of Sayre Memorial Park, near the southwest corner, by the sidewalk.
 Marker is at or near this postal address: 400 Main Street, Clark MO 65243, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 3 other markers are within 16 miles of this marker, measured as the crow flies.
-Moberly (approx. 10.8 miles away); The Civil War in Centralia (approx. 11.9 miles away); Trail of Death (was approx. 15.4 miles away but has been reported missing. ).
+At least 2 other markers are within 12 miles of this marker, measured as the crow flies.
+Moberly (approx. 10.8 miles away); The Civil War in Centralia (approx. 11.9 miles away).

-More about this marker.
+More about this memorial.
 Marker is a large, upright, polished and engraved granite slab.
 The engraving includes five 5-pointed stars, signifying General Omar Bradley's 5-star rank.